ChongKangRui/Portfolio/content/portfolio/SP_OtherLife.md

 ![](/Portfolio/FYP/AngleFormula.png)

 The angle calculation will basically involve the dot product and acos2 to get the radians, then transform it to degrees.
-By getting the degrees, we will be able to know whether the object or which object is interactive or not based on the player angle.
+By getting the degrees, program will be able to know whether the object or which object is interactive or not based on the player angle.

 ![](/Portfolio/FYP/HightilightingMaterial.png)